small-hack/argocd-apps/postgres/operators/cloud-native-postgres/backups/README.md

     2 snapshots
     ```

-4. Use the k8up CLI to restore data to the PVC or use a declarative setup
+4. Use the k8up CLI or a declarative setup to restore data to the PVC.
+Minio requies you to run the restore as user `1000`

     ```bash
     k8up cli restore \